thenanosoft/SQL-Exercise/Exercise/Lecture-6.md

 WHERE std_Name LIKE '%aa%'

-#Example 4 [find any name that have "h" in the third position]
+#Example 4 [find any name that start with "M" & have "h" in the third position]

 SELECT std_Name FROM Student_Info
-WHERE std_Name LIKE 'Mo_%'
+WHERE std_Name LIKE 'M_h%'

 #Example 5 [find any name that start with "F" & Atleast 3 charachters]